Prag8855/aab/content/guides/blue-card.md

 1. **The [[eID]] activation code**
     This letter arrives first.
 Save it for later.
 You need it to [activate the eID function](#activate-your-eid) of your Blue Card.
 2. **Your Blue Card**
-    Around 2 weeks later, you receive your Blue Card, or an invitation to collect it at the *Ausländerbehörde*.[^28]
+    2 to 6 weeks later, you receive your Blue Card, or an invitation to collect it at the *Ausländerbehörde*.[^28]

 Your Blue Card is a plastic card.
 The expiration date is written on it.
 It's usually **valid for 4 years**.[^17] If you have a limited work contract, your Blue Card is valid for a shorter time.
 For example, if you have a 2 year work contract, your Blue Card is valid for 2 years + 3 months.[^3]